IntersectMBO/cardano-node/doc/reference/multi-assets.md

 `cardano-cli address key-gen` command.
 Until the ledger is hard forked to Mary, we will use a simple script to generate the policy ID.

-*Note that you will be able to use a Plutus script when it is available.*
+*Note that you will be able to use a Plutus script when it is available in the Mary era.*

 Then, construct a simple script in JSON syntax as described [here](./simple-scripts.md).